-The reason this general model is relevant for sectoral labour adjustments driven by various factors is the following: While the precise causes of sectoral reallocation are specific to the particular episode under study, the consequences are quite unified across episodes.
-Regardless of the exact shock, it ultimately changes the relative profitability of production across certain sectors.
+This paper argues that this general model is relevant for sectoral labour adjustments driven by various factors.
+The reason is that while the precise causes of sectoral reallocation are specific to the particular episode under study, the consequences are quite unified across episodes.
+Regardless of the exact shock, the salient effect is a change in the relative profitability of production across certain sectors.
 In sectors where production becomes more profitable, there is relatively more entry, and over time, employment increases.
 Typically, a positive shock makes high-skill production in these sectors more attractive, so more resources are devoted to productivity-improving, innovative efforts to chase these new profits.
 This results in relatively more high-skill production and rewards these high-skill workers with larger wage gains.
 In the model, sector-specific productivity shocks capture these effects quite well by changing the relative match surpluses across and within sectors to generate the labour reallocation observed in the data.

 Several studies relate to the model developed here.
 In the search and matching literature, Albrecht et al. (2006a) and Acemoglu (2001) consider two-sector production.
 However, while my paper focuses on the impacts of productivity shocks for sectoral adjustment in the steady-state and transition, these paper focus on a different issue - the impacts of labour market policies (unemployment benefits, minimum wages, severance and payroll taxes) on the sectoral composition in the steady-state.
 In Acemoglu (2001), there are no productivity differences between workers within a sector, so distributional considerations are absent and the transition is not considered.
 Albrecht et al. (2006a) consider steady-state distributional effects, but not transition dynamics.
-Other approaches in the international trade literature model sectoral reallocation.4 These models typically ignore unemployment and labour market frictions.
-They also compare long-run, steady-state changes and overlook transition dynamics.
+Other approaches in the international trade literature model sectoral reallocation.4 These models typically ignore unemployment and labour market frictions to make long-run statements about the benefits of reallocation.
+In this paper, in addition to addressing the long-run steady-state impacts, I focus on the short-run adjustment, which generates important costs for individual displaced workers and is a relevant concern for policymakers.
 Finally, none of these papers model productivity-enhancing investment and skill acquisition.